Acura TLX Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Estimated insurance rates for an Acura TLX are $1,360 a year including full coverage.
-Comprehensive costs around $258, collision costs $484, and liability insurance costs around $460.
-A liability-only policy costs as low as $510 a year, with high-risk insurance costing around $2,960.
-Teenage drivers pay the most at $5,210 a year or more.
+Average insurance rates for an Acura TLX are $1,360 a year with full coverage.
+Comprehensive insurance costs around $258 each year, collision insurance costs $484, and liability costs around $460.
+Buying just liability costs as low as $510 a year, and insurance for high-risk drivers costs $2,960 or more.
+Teenage drivers receive the highest rates at up to $5,210 a year.

 Average premium for full coverage: $1,360

-Includes $500 comprehensive and collision deductibles, bodily injury liability limits of 30/60, and includes both medical and UM/UIM coverage.
-Rates include averaging for all 50 U.S. states and for different TLX trim levels.
+These estimates include $500 comprehensive and collision deductibles, 30/60 liability limits, and includes both medical and uninsured motorist insurance.
+Rates are averaged for all U.S. states and TLX models.

-Where you live has a significant impact on the price of insurance.
-Areas with sparse population are statistically proven to have lower incidents of comprehensive and collision claims than densely populated cities.
+Where you live can have significant affects on insurance rates.
+Areas with sparse population tend to have a lower frequency of collision claims than densely populated cities.
+The graphic below illustrates how location helps determine auto insurance rates.

 Use the form below to get customized rates for your location.